 Strategically buying miles & points can represent a great deal, especially for luxury travel.
-United Airlines MileagePlus has just launched its latest sale on purchased miles, which is the program’s first promotion of the year.
-As usual, different accounts may be targeted for different offers.
+United Airlines MileagePlus has just launched its latest sale on purchased miles.
+As usual, different members may be targeted for different offers.

 In this post: